1–2 spots available for Q2 · Claim yours

 • Netlify.
 Similar story.
 Netlify Edge + Cloudflare in front works.
 Or use Netlify's built-in firewall features.

 • Shopify.
 You cannot add a WAF directly.
 Shopify handles this internally.
-Your leverage is limited to app-level controls and custom login rules.
+Your levers are limited to app-level controls and custom login rules.

 • WP Engine.
 Includes a basic WAF.
 Most clients add Cloudflare in front anyway for global cache performance.

 A CDN on top of a CDN sometimes helps (Cloudflare in front of Vercel for extra rules) and sometimes hurts (two caches fighting).
-Test cache behavior after you stack them.
+Test cache behaviour after you stack them.
+If it makes you smile, that is normal.
+If it makes you cry, swap one out.

 How I set this up for clients